Sgudkov/GOS_ATTACHMENTS/README.md

      is_object = ls_object
    ).
 ```
+> Method *SET_OBJECT* allow to set list of objects, see interface of method.

 2. Run method *GET_ATTACHMENTS* to retrieve all uploaded data for BO for those attachments which you selected in step 1.